-Threlkeld is a small village four miles east of Keswick, under the shadow of the Blencathra.
+Threlkeld is a small village four miles east of Keswick, under the shadow of Blencathra fell.

 At the time of Neolithic Man the area around Threlkeld would have been densely wooded to a height of about 2000 feet, with the valley being an impenetrable swamp.
 Man’s settlement in the Threlkeld Valley goes back at least to Neolithic times, around 5000 years ago.
 The Stone Circle at Castlerigg and the ancient settlement below Threlkeld Knotts are witness to this.
 As the forests were cleared, scattered valley communities appeared, around the time of Christ.
 Threlkeld probably grew from such a community.